Bringing out the artist in your child

 If your child is proficient at writing, give them the freedom to explore their imagination.
 Get them to write a story – any story they can muster up.
 It can be based on absolutely any topic they wish.
 To point them in the right direction, suggest an adventure, for example, explorations inside a spaceship; a trip to see their favorite baseball team – anything!

-Giving children this level of freedom is a proven method of improving engagement and enjoyment of tasks they are set.
+Giving kids this level of freedom is a proven method of improving engagement and enjoyment of tasks they are set.
 It sparks the creative areas of the brain which would otherwise lay dormant and remain untouched.
 And this must be something to grapple hold of as adults and encourage further.
 Confidence will be increased as they oversee something which is ultimately their own creation.

 2. Automatic writing